Benefits of Quitting Smoking Timeline

 After 1-9 months

-You will feel generally better and more energized.
+Starting in the first month of the benefits of quitting smoking timeline, you will feel generally better and more energized.
 If you had been experiencing shortness of breath and coughing due to smoking, now you can breathe more deeply without any problem.
 This can greatly motivate you in becoming more physically active as you are no longer out of breath.

 After 1 year